ggerganov/llama.cpp/README.md

 - You can also run it using the command line `koboldcpp.exe [ggml_model.bin] [port]`.
 For info, please check `koboldcpp.exe --help`
 - If you are having crashes or issues, you can try turning off BLAS with the `--noblas` flag.
 You can also try running in a non-avx2 compatibility mode with `--noavx2`.
 Lastly, you can try turning off mmap with `--nommap`.
 - Big context still too slow?
 Try the `--smartcontext` flag to reduce prompt processing frequency.
 Also, you can try to run with your GPU using CLBlast, with `--useclblast` flag for a speedup
+- Want even more speedup?
+Combine `--useclblast` with `--gpulayers` to offload entire layers to the GPU! **Much faster, but uses more VRAM**.
+Experiment to determine number of layers to offload.

-For more information, be sure to run the program with the --help flag.
+For more information, be sure to run the program with the `--help` flag.

 ## Compiling on Windows
 - If you want to compile your binaries from source at Windows, the easiest way is: